wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 ---

 # CONFIGURATION
-layout: 2015-turn
+layout: 2015-woah
 rootpath: "../../"
 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Turn 2015" # the name of the artist or company
+artist: "Works Ahead 2015" # the name of the artist or company
-show: "A micro-festival of new dance." # the name of the show
+show: "Annual new performance sampler." # the name of the show
+artist_size: 2
-show_size: 4
+show_size: 3

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values